Gospel Oak, Camden

 Two remarkable churches were erected in 1865 and 1901: St Martin’s on Vicars Road – just across the tracks in Kentish Town – which architectural historian Nikolaus Pevsner called “the craziest of London’s Victorian churches,” and All Hallows on Savernake Road, which Pevsner reckoned a masterpiece.

 Much of the district was rebuilt with low-rise council flats in the 1960s and 1970s.
-Studies have revealed many forms of deprivation and the area has been the focus of regeneration spending on rebuilding and community projects.
-The area is poorly served by amenities and is notable for the sharp contrast between its rented flats and owner-occupied houses.
+Studies have revealed many forms of deprivation and the area has since been the focus of regeneration spending on rebuilding and community projects.

 Ian Matthews, of Fairport Convention and Matthews Southern Comfort, released the solo album Journeys from Gospel Oak in 1974.
 Sinéad O’Connor’s six-song EP Gospel Oak (1997) featured a cover photograph of the railway bridge.